garrandall/popular-music-data/tracks/shame-zhane.md

 It is such a low and dirty (Shame)
 It's a shame baby, driving me insane
 I don't want no other, your shammin' love (Shame)
-Ooh, said only love can bring pain
+Oh, said only love can bring pain
 And when we loose our love it's a (Shame)
 Well I wouldn't wanna live with the pain
 I said I wanna stay forever (Shame)